Snyder County libraries fundraiser going virtual

 A registration donation will include an online visit with guest artist Sharon Koppel of Mifflinburg who has contributed a quilt for the auction, a virtual tour of Shade Mountain Winery and an online performance by musician Bret Alexander.

-As part of the virtual cocktail hour, attendees are invited to purchase two bottles of wine, cranberry juice and recipes for a signature Shade Mountain Winery drink and appetizer for $22 at the library between 9 a.m. and 1 p.m. on Saturday and Sept.
+As part of the virtual cocktail hour, attendees are invited to purchase two bottles of wine, cranberry juice and recipes for a signature Shade Mountain Winery drink and appetizer for $22 at the library between 9 a.m. and 1 p.m. today and Sept.
 26.

 “We tried to pick a reasonable number,” she said, referring to the limitations during the COVID-19 pandemic.